leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

   - Think of contemporary systems/applications in which data is used to predict the future in order to then act upon it.
 Compile a list of 3 such situations that come to your mind and describe them **briefly**.
   - Collect your thoughts on the *Prediction* and its role in the three above sources.
 Your associations, opinions and ideas may be complemented by reflections on *"collective average vs individual fate"*, *"statistic vs. algorithmic prediction"* or *"social physics"* (but don't feel obliged to discuss these).
 Express yourself in 300-400 words.
   - add your writing to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).
+- Be prepared to explain your Data Zine project to me in 2 minutes.
+Prepare visuals (your paper prototype, your in-progress coding, and more if necessary) to support your explanation.
+  - On Monday we will be chatting in a one-on-one setting to understand where you are in your process and what your needs are going forward.

+Due Wednesday (2020/03/18):
+- **Aim** to upload a finished version of your Data Zine project.
+  - Make notes of difficulties you still need to resolve.